 What Is Disability Insurance Record Review?

-A common practice in the disability insurance industry is to determine whether or not the claimant is disabled based on a review of the medical records by a physician consultant.
+A common practice in the disability insurance industry is to determine whether or not the claimant meets the policy's definition of a qualifying disability based on a review of the medical records by a physician consultant.
 This practice is highly criticized because the consulting physician has never examined the patient, yet can overrule the opinion of the treating physician.
 Furthermore, there is a conflict of interest because the consulting physician is employed by the insurance company.

 Often, insurance companies hire external physician consultants instead of having their in-house doctors review the medical records.
 Insurance companies claim these physician consultants are less biased because they are not employees, even though their fees are still paid for by the insurance company.
 When using an external physician consultant, however, the insurance company remains ultimately responsible for verifying the physician consultants’ credentials and maintaining the privacy of policyholders’ medical records.